CodeEditorBench/CodeEditorBench/README.md

 ### Evaluation

-Please refer to [Evaluation README.md](https://github.com/CodeEditorBench/CodeEditorBench/blob/main/evaluation/README.md) for more details.
+Evaluation is performed within Docker.
+To perform evaluation on CodeEditorBench, please refer to [Evaluation README.md](https://github.com/CodeEditorBench/CodeEditorBench/blob/main/evaluation/README.md) for more details.
+We have conducted secondary development on [HUSTOJ](https://github.com/zhblue/hustoj), the content within the evaluation module adheres to the GPL-2.0 license.